-In Python, the forward-slash (/) has several different uses depending on the context in which it appears.
-Some of the main uses of the forward slash in Python include:
+In Python, the forward slash (/) has several different uses depending on the context in which it appears.
+Some of the primary benefits of the forward slash in Python include:

 When used between two numeric values, the forward slash performs division.
 For example, 10 / 3 evaluates to 3.3333333333333335.